 Behavioural psychotherapy helps you overcome problems by changing how you behave.
 For example, you may need to overcome a fear, or phobia.
 The therapist will help you, very gradually, to spend more and more time in the situation you fear – and will help you to feel comfortable and relaxed in that situation.

 Cognitive behavioural therapy (CBT) combines these two techniques.
-It is structured, usually aimed at a particular problem and is fairly brief (6-20 sessions).
+It is structured, usually aimed at a particular problem, and is fairly brief (6-20 sessions).
 It's a bit like being coached – you have a number of exercises to do between sessions.
-In a way, you learn to become your own therapist.
+In essence, you learn to become your own therapist.
 The National Institute for Health and Care Excellence (NICE) recommends CBT as a treatment for a wide range of problems.
-For further information, see our factsheet on cognitive behavioural therapy.
+CBT is often provided in groups.
+For further information, see our factsheet on cognitive behavioural therapy .

 Family and marital therapy